The Passage (1979 film): Reviews

 As he made this movie in Europe and England, James Mason predicted to co-star Kay Lenz that people do not like movies in snow and this film would bomb miserably after they were finished making it.
-He was right: the film opened to bad box office worldwide and, in critics' eyes, was a disaster in contrast to J. Lee Thompson's 1961 masterpiece The Guns of Navarone.
+He was right: the film opened to bad box office worldwide and, in critics' eyes, was a disaster in contrast to J. Lee Thompson's 1961 successful The Guns of Navarone.

-The Los Angeles Times said "we've seen it all so many times before."
+The Los Angeles Times Kevin Thomas said "we've seen it all so many times before."

 The Globe and Mail said: "The director of The Passage is J. Lee Thompson, possibly the worst experienced director in the world today.
 The cinematographer is Mike Reed, whose work is appalling: the dominant color is khaki and every scene is either under- or overexposed.
 The writer is Bruce Nicolaysen, who based the movie on his novel Perilous Passage.
 They should all be deeply ashamed and should do penance by crossing the Pyrenees on their knees.
 Too cruel?
 Fine.
 They can sit through every movie Anthony Quinn ever made.
 Twice."

 Filmink magazine compared the depiction of rape in this movie unfavourably with the way it was dealt with in J. Lee Thompson's Cape Fear which they said "is a terrifying examination of that crime" while in The Passage "the rape of a woman (Kay Lenz) at the hands of an SS Officer (Malcolm McDowell) is treated in an exploitative, camp way (McDowell wears underpants with a swastika on them, Lenz is shown topless in a shower)… it seems like a movie directed by an entirely different person."